resistorsoftware/Shopify-Developer-Book/text/04_Common_Questions/04_Common_Questions.markdown

 Shopify is a hosted platform and all merchant shops are known by their myshopify\_domain name combined with the *myshopify.com* root domain.
 You can use the domain name system (DNS) to help customers find your shop at any domain you want, such as _www.mygreatshop.com_.
 Despite this, it is still and forever will be _myshop.myshopify.com_ as well.

-Since most apps will be hosted in the cloud, you may have to do an Ajax call to an app on a different domain.
+Since most apps will be hosted in the cloud, you may have to do an AJAX call to an app on a different domain.
 How can one do this?
-Cross-domain Ajax is possible using both CORS and JSONP.
+Cross-domain AJAX is possible using both CORS and JSONP.
 You can also use an HTML *iframe* element to embed a form in a shop.
-The cross-domain Ajax request is common and can be quite useful.
+The cross-domain AJAX request is common and can be quite useful.
 It can serve as a support mechanism for sites that need it.
 To avoid JSONP and just use straight up Ajax, an app needs to be created on a subdomain of the main shop, like _app.mygreatshop.com_.

 ### Special Invites ###